Azure-Samples/ms-identity-java-servlet-webapp-authentication/2-Authorization-I/call-graph/README.md

     - **REDIRECT_URI**: The redirect URI used in the previous step must be passed again.
     - **SCOPES**: The scopes used in the previous step must be passed again.

-4. If `acquireToken` is successful, the token claims are extracted and placed in an instance of IdentityContextData (e.g., `context`).
+4. If `acquireToken` is successful, the token claims are extracted and placed in an instance of IdentityContextData (e.g., `context`) and saved to the session.
+The application then instantiates this from the session whenever it needs access to it.

 #### Call Graph